eoinkelly/notes/rails/raw-sql/index.md

     ```ruby
     Page.find_by_sql("select * from pages where id = 3") # => Array<Page>

+    # If the `sql` param is an array, then AR will interpret it as a SQL string
-    # These also work (note that the ? and :foo are replaced by AR not
+    # template with values to interpolate in.
+Note that the ? and :foo are
-    # Postgres.
-All the `?` and `:foo` values are interpolated into the string
+    # replaced by AR not Postgres.
+All the `?` and `:foo` values are
-    # before it is sent to Postgres.
-The examples below send exactly the same SQL to Postgres
+    # interpolated into the string **before** it is sent to Postgres.
+The
+    # examples below send exactly the same SQL to Postgres!
+    Page.find_by_sql("select * from pages where id = 3") # => Array<Page>
-    Page.find_by_sql(["select * from pages where id = ?", 3])
+    Page.find_by_sql(["select * from pages where id = ?", 3]) # note we have to wrap the SQL in an array - bit goofy
     Page.find_by_sql(["select * from pages where id = :some_id", {some_id: 3}])
     ```
 * Caveat: Not really suitable for doing INSERT/UPDATE/DELETE
+* Caveat: Wrapping all args in an array when you want to interpolate data is goofy
-* Does Parse/Bind/Describe/Execute/Sync at the Postgres protocol level
+* Does Parse/Bind/Describe/Execute/Sync at the Postgres protocol level but doesn't actually BIND any params (data values are interpolated into the SQL)
-    * This is true even if you give it a single string of SQL with no interpolations
 * You can send bound parameters but it has the same ergonomic problems as `ActiveRecord::Base.connection.exec_query`

-##### Private API
+Conclusion:

+* -- bound params handling is a faff, relies on undocumented Rails stuff
+* -- can only be used for SELECT queries
+* ++/-- Creates actual AR model instances for data returned.
+This
+    * could be really handy or annoying if you are trying to minimize memory usage

-###### 4. ActiveRecord::Base.connection.exec_query --> ActiveRecord::Result
+#### 4. ActiveRecord::Base.connection.exec_query --> ActiveRecord::Result

 * Returns instance of `ActiveRecord::Result` which can be converted to an array of hashes
     * ActiveRecords::Result object which has handy methods like .columns and .rows to access headers and values.
 * Example: `ActiveRecord::Base.connection.exec_query(sql, name = "SQL", binds = [], prepare: false)`
-* ++ Does Parse/Bind/Describe/Execute/Sync at the Postgres protocol level
-* ++ You can pass bound parameters
-* -- It is extremely fiddly and poorly documented to pass bound parameters
 * Technically this is private API
-* Executes sql statement in the context of this connection using binds as the bind substitutes. name is logged along with the executed sql statement.
+* Executes sql statement in the context of this connection using `binds` as the bind substitutes. `name` is logged along with the executed sql statement.
-* Uses Postgres Parse/Bind/Describe/Execute/Sync protocol messages under the hood
+* Uses Postgres Parse/Bind/Describe/Execute/Sync protocol messages properly but only if you supply data in `binds`
-* Caveat: creating the bind parameters is really fiddly and uses a bunch of undocumented AR objects
+* Caveat: creating the bind parameters is really fiddly and uses a bunch of undocumented AR objects - it all _feels_ like private API
-    * at the pg gem level you can call exec_params and not pass in any types for the bind params but instead put explicit casts your sql but that doesn't seem to be allowed in this API?
 * example:
     ```ruby
     # works